HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ### System Logs

 System logs can be enabled for RDMP.
 These are low level logs designed to be read by a software developer or IT specialist.
-To enable this feature, locate the `NLog.template.config` file in your RDMP install directory.
-Rename the file `NLog.config` (i.e. remove the word template).
+To enable this feature, download [NLog.config](https://raw.githubusercontent.com/HicServices/RDMP/main/Tools/rdmp/NLog.config) to your RDMP install.
 This template generates file logs to a `./logs/` sub-directory.
 You can adjust it to log anywhere including to databases/central server etc by [following the NLog targets guide](https://nlog-project.org/config/).  **Logs may contain identifiable or sensitive information so should be secured appropriately if enabled**.